 The long-term expected rate of return on the OPEB plan investments was determined by using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
-The asset class percentages are taken from the current composition of the CERBT trust, and the expected yields are taken from a recent CalPERS publication for the Pension Fund.
+The asset class percentages are taken from the current composition of the CERBT trust, and the expected yields are taken from a recent CalPERS publication for the Pension Fund (except for the estimated yield of 3.90% for commodities).